Frequently Asked Questions Regarding Flying & Dental Conditions

 How Should I care for my Teeth Post Surgery?

-Please consider some of post-op extraction tips below:
+Please consider some of the post-op extraction tips below:

 - Oral Hygiene and Cleaning